oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/auto_tune_policy.rst

 performance.
 Initially, this policy acts like ``round_robin_policy``, rotating through each resource (one or more times).
 Then, once it has determined which resource is performing best, it uses that resource thereafter.
-Optionally, a resampling interval can set to return to the profiling phase periodically.
+Optionally, a resampling interval can be set to return to the profiling phase periodically.

 .. code:: cpp